faenrandir/a_careful_examination/documents/book_of_mormon/korihor/analysis.md

 > 27 And thus ye lead away this people after the foolish traditions of your fathers, and according to your own desires; and ye keep them down, even as it were in bondage, that ye may glut yourselves with the labors of their hands, that they durst not look up with boldness, and that they durst not enjoy their rights and privileges.

-Korihor is attributing all kinds of motivation to the priests that they would not attribute to themselves.
+Korihor is attributing all kinds of motivation to the priests that they would probably not attribute to themselves.
 That makes him guilty of motivational misattribution and those describing him in this fashion guilty of constructing a straw-man.
 We can disagree with the epistemological soundness of a priest's position without doubting his sincerity or altruism.

 And, his choice of the word "foolish" is far less generous and precise than words like "unsubstantiated" and/or "unsubstantiatable" to describe the religious position.
-Again, we sense the construction of a straw-man--the generous skeptic has no reason to use harsh rhetoric in describing the religious position.
+Again, we sense the construction of a straw-man---the generous skeptic has no reason to use harsh rhetoric in describing the religious position.
 We can disagree without being disagreeable.

 > 28 [A] Yea, they durst not make use of that which is their own lest they should offend their priests, who do yoke them according to their desires,